 \section{Conclusion}

 We establish two criteria based on MUMs and the generalized Wigner-Yanase skew information to detect $k$-nonseparability and $k$-partite entanglement, respectively, in multipartite quantum systems.
-Two examples have shown that these criteria are more efficient in detecting multipartite quantum entanglement than some existing methods.
+Through two examples, we found that when the parameter takes the limiting value $s = -\infty$, the generalized Wigner-Yanase skew information exhibits the best detection performance, being more effective in detecting multipartite quantum entanglement compared to other values of $s$.
 These findings could offer new perspectives on detecting multipartite quantum entanglement and may also be applicable to the detection of other multipartite quantum correlations.
 It is also worth noting that the upper bounds of the inequalities obtained in our main theorems are independent of the parameter $s$ of the generalized Wigner-Yanase skew information $I^s(\rho,A)$.
 This is because we used the inequality $I^s(\rho,A)\leq V(\rho, A)$ during the proof process.
-A reasonable question for further studying is whether one can establish upper bounds depending on the parameter $s$, which may enable us obtain sharper upper bounds and detect more entanglement for multipartite states.
-This remains an open and challenging problem.
+However, given the superior performance at the limiting case $s = -\infty$, an important and challenging direction for future research is whether one can establish tighter upper bounds that depend on $s$, thereby further enhancing the detection capability of multipartite entanglement.